mj3b/rgds/docs/ai-checks/ind-consistency-scan-0005.md

 - Informational only
 - Must be reviewed by required human reviewers
 - Findings do not constitute evidence
 - Disposition must be recorded by a human

-AI assistance may be used to populate this checklist, but **humans determine relevance and action**.
+AI assistance may be used to populate this checklist, but **humans determine relevance, materiality, and action**.

 ---

 ## Checklist

 ### Dosing and safety margins
-- [ ] NOAEL values and units consistent across Module 2.6, IB, and protocol rationale
+- [ ] NOAEL values and units consistent across Module 2.6, IB, and protocol
 - [ ] Human equivalent dose (HED) calculations reference consistent assumptions
 - [ ] Starting dose and escalation rules align across protocol text and synopsis tables
 - [ ] Safety factor language is consistent (no conflicting qualifiers or implied certainty)